 Once the tree is submitted it still has to be processed before it joins the one world tree.
 First by their software and then by you.

 I recommend adding manageable subsets of your data one small GEDCOM at a time and put at least the country of birth in for each person before creating each little GEDCOM in order to reduce the false matches.
 Once your GEDCOM is uploaded you have to add the people who possibly match others already there from your GEDCOM to the master tree one at a time.
-This process is fairly intuitive and is detailed in the manual listed above so I will not do a step by step for it here.
+This process is fairly intuitive and is detailed in the manual listed above..
+I go over the step by step is in this next post: